 - Mirador del Jazmin: Not to be outdone by the other hotels, this spot is also housed inside a 16th-century building.
 Overall, it’s possibly the most convenient location, as it’s just a few hundred feet from both Mirador del Jazmin and Plaza Nueva.

 Realejo is the old Jewish quarter and one of the more interesting areas to explore in Granada.
 This is a charming neighbourhood with friendly locals and quaint cafes.
-It’s also a lot like Albaicin, due to the history that it contains.
+It’s also a lot like Albaicin due to the history that it contains.

 Realejo and Albaicin are right next to each other, ensuring that you’re still close enough to enjoy everything.
 You’re just a little further south, which puts you a bit closer to the shopping districts to the south and west of the neighbourhood.

-Where to stay: The best hotels in Realejo
+Recommended hotels in Realejo